Chuck Langdon, Ed Cooney and Lee Shephard welcome you to OUT OF THE PAST ONLINE.

 MELISSA BELOTE!

-Her picture was in all the papers, on magazine covers, and TV throughout America….all proudly proclaiming her as “America’s Sweetheart.”
+covers, and TV throughout America….all proudly proclaiming her as “America’s Sweetheart.”

 The year was 1972 and an almost unknown 15 year old girl from Springfield Virginia had just won 3 OLYMPIC GOLD MEDALS in swimming.See the complete video right HERE.